 - Providing expertise and support in curricular design and assessment of learning outcomes.

 The following offices report through the Dean for Undergraduate Education:

 - Global Education and Career Development (GECD)

-- Office of Experiential Learning including Concourse, the Edgerton Center, and Terrascope
+- Office of Experiential Learning including Concourse, D-Lab, Experimental Study Group (ESG), the Edgerton Center, and Terrascope

 - Office of Faculty Support (OFS)

 - Office of Minority Education (OME)

 - Office of Undergraduate Advising and Academic Programming (UAAP)

 - Student Financial Services (SFS)

 - Teaching and Learning Laboratory (TLL)